RIAPS/riaps-integration/riaps-bbbruntime/README.md

 	$ cd riaps-bbbruntime
 	```

 4. Download your rsa ssh key pair (.pub and .key) to the BBB in the '/home/ubuntu/riaps-bbbruntime/' directory.
 If you need to generate keys, use the following command.
 The same key pair should be used on the BBB and the host development machine (VM).
-The private key name should end with .key (if not add the extension).
+This keygen command will create a private key with no extension, just add .key to the end.

 	```
 	$ ssh-keygen -t rsa
+	$ mv id_rsa id_rsa.key
 	```

 5. Move to 'root' user